MagicCrypto/MagicWallet/README.md

 # MagicWallet

-An Open-Source Stellar Wallet for Interacting with DeFi directly on Your iPhone and Android
+A Multi-chain and Cross-Platform Mobile Wallet for Magic Staking on PoS Chains

+Our first target is Moonriver ($MOVR).